 The Most Haunted Houses of Savannah: The Hampton Lillibridge House

 Savannah is haunted.
-Itâs not even a controversial thing to say, NYC is hot in the summer, Boston is cold in the winter, and as sure as Chicago is windy, virtually every street in Savannah is haunted.
+It’s not even a controversial thing to say, NYC is hot in the summer, Boston is cold in the winter, and as sure as Chicago is windy, virtually every street in Savannah is haunted.
 Some ghosts haunt the places you would expect, like cemeteries or battlegrounds, but then there are the more unusual places: homes, street corners, tunnels.

 Here we take a look at one of the more unusual places to be commonly known as home to a ghost: The Hampton Lillibridge House.
 From the outside, a seemingly normal, quiet private residence.
 It is in fact one deeply haunted.
-Local experts rate it as one of the most haunted locations in Savannah and the location for the cities’ only religious exorcism to dateâwhich failed.
+Local experts rate it as one of the most haunted locations in Savannah and the location for the cities’ only religious exorcism to date—which failed.

 The First Death

 Located deep in the historical district a short walk from Oglethorpe Square on East Saint Julian Street, the Hampton Lillibridge House has seen much suffering and death.
-From the outside, it is a distinctive and elegant house, Two and half stories, with a mansard roof, and wide, shiplap sidings.
-It was built in 1796 to house its namesake, Hampton Lillibridge, originally from the smallest state, Rhode Island, the design matched his New England origins, even though it was built in the Southern state of Georgia.
+From the outside, it is a distinctive and elegant house, Two and a half stories, with a mansard roof and wide, shiplap sidings.
+It was built in 1796 to house its namesake, Hampton Lillibridge, originally from the smallest state, Rhode Island; the design matched his New England origins, even though it was built in the Southern state of Georgia.

 The Second Death

-In 1963, Jim Williams, the inspiration for the main character in John Berendtâs book Midnight in the Garden of Good and Evil bought the house.
-The events after that occurred after his purchase of the property, mirror his own life story.
+In 1963, Jim Williams, the inspiration for the main character in John Berendt’s book Midnight in the Garden of Good and Evil, bought the house.
+The events that occurred after his purchase of the property mirror his own life story.
 The house has become a legendary property in the city, its story changing with each recitation and with the events that keep happening at the house.
-More What has remained consistent though is the intense level of haunting that has happened at the house.
+What has remained consistent, though, is the intense level of haunting that has happened at the house.

 Ghosts, however, are a consistent part of every version of this tragic story.
-No wonder, with the high level of human pain that seems to have dogged this dwelling since itâs construction all those years ago.
+No wonder, with the high level of human pain that seems to have dogged this dwelling since its construction all those years ago.

 An esteemed antique dealer and architectural restorationist, Williams took much pleasure in restoring the Lillibridge house to its former splendor.
-A common telling of the story recounts that in the process of moving the house, the whole house, on blocks and wheels, just a few blocks down the road, part of the roof collapsed, crushing one of Williamsâs anonymous laborers who died from his injuries, and was mourned by his family.
+A common telling of the story recounts that in the process of moving the house, the whole house, on blocks and wheels, just a few blocks down the road, part of the roof collapsed, crushing one of Williams’s anonymous laborers who died from his injuries and was mourned by his family.

 Destruction, Construction

-The troubles didnât end with the propertyâs successful transplantation.
+The troubles didn’t end with the property’s successful transplantation.
 Perhaps moving the whole house just aroused more of the dormant pain within.

-John Williamsâ construction crew however experienced more misfortune almost immediately.
+John Williams’ construction crew, however, experienced more misfortune almost immediately.
 They felt chilling, tingling sensations on the backs of their necks.
-At times, the hauntings resembled the sound of furniture being moved around could be heard from distant rooms.
+At times, the hauntings resembled the sound of furniture being moved around, which could be heard from distant rooms.
 They heard laughter, voices, and footsteps seemingly coming from nowhere.
-Tools and construction equipment were also subject to uncanny events, almost explicable, but suspicious, nonetheless.
+Tools and construction equipment were also subject to uncanny events, almost explicable but suspicious, nonetheless.
 Building materials were inexplicably moved or just disappeared completely.

 The disturbances caused many members of the crew to quit the ambitious project.
-Reports of the paranormal incidents soon spread and eventually a local news crew heard about the hauntings and decided to investigate.
-Late one evening, the news crew, camera at the ready arrived at the house and went inside.
+Reports of the paranormal incidents soon spread, and eventually, a local news crew heard about the hauntings and decided to investigate.
+Late one evening, the news crew, camera at the ready, arrived at the house and went inside.
 They were greeted by a piece of construction material flying at them.

-Despite all these issues, A few of the workers on the restoration team remained with Williamâs project.
+Despite all these issues, A few of the workers on the restoration team remained with William’s project.
 One worker was rewarded for his commitment to his own personal confrontation with a very aggressive spirit.

-The laborer heard a loud, and sudden noise, and went upstairs to the upper stories to investigate what had happened.
-He didnât think anyone was up there, so expected to see something fallen to the floor.
+The laborer heard a loud and sudden noise and went upstairs to the upper stories to investigate what had happened.
+He didn’t think anyone was up there, so he expected to see something fall to the floor.

-When the laborer didnât return to his workmates for some time they began to grow concerned.
+When the laborer didn’t return to his workmates for some time, they began to grow concerned.
 A pair went upstairs to see what was delaying him.
-They found their coworker quickly, by following his terrified whimpers.
+They found their coworker quickly by following his terrified whimpers.
 He was lying face down on the wooden floor, scraping at the bare wood floor with his nails.
 He was terrified.

-After comforting him, and reassuring him, they obviously asked what had happened.
-The laborer explained that heâd walked into the room looking for the noise and instantly felt as though heâd been thrown into âice-cold water.â He said he felt like he was losing control over his body.
+After comforting him and reassuring him, they obviously asked what had happened.
+The laborer explained that he’d walked into the room looking for the noise and instantly felt as though he’d been thrown into “ice-cold water.”
+He said he felt like he was losing control over his body.
 It was almost as if he was possessed.

 In his panic, he reflexively dropped to the floor, desperately trying to stop the mysterious force from dragging him towards a chimney shaft that was open, with a precipitous three-story drop below.
-If the force had succeeded, the man wouldâve plunged three stories.
-The fall likely wouldâve killed him.
+If the force had succeeded, the man would’ve plunged three stories.
+The fall likely would’ve killed him.

 While telling his colleagues what had happened, the man casually suggested conducting an exorcism.
-As he uttered the word âexorcism,â a loud female scream echoed through the room all of them heard it, even though they had not seen anyone enter the room.
+As he uttered the word “exorcism,” a loud female scream echoed through the room; all of them heard it, even though they had not seen anyone enter the room.

 The Man in Black

-As well as hearing voices, the builders working on the restoration also spotted apparitions.
-One specter seen often was described as a âtall man dressed in black.â The crew reported seeing the apparition watching them from a third-floor window.
-They said he wore a black suit and a light-colored tie and stood by the window, transfixed by their actions of uprooting his place of residence perhaps?
+The builders working on the restoration also spotted apparitions and heard voices.
+One specter seen often was described as a “tall man dressed in black.”
+The crew reported seeing the apparition watching them from a third-floor window.
+They said he wore a black suit and a light-colored tie and stood by the window, transfixed by their actions of uprooting his place of residence, perhaps?

 The house had no reported electrical issues, yet lights were seen to flicker on and off, seemingly at random.
-A woman who lived locally confessed privately to Williams that she had recently been feeling a great fear of a male presenceânot a man, but a presenceââ that she sensed the house.
+A woman who lived locally confessed privately to Williams that she had recently been feeling a great fear of a male presence—not a man, but a presence — that she sensed the house.

 Williams was not a big believer in the supernatural and rejected the idea that the house was possessed.
-He did however reveal a telling detail that could be the key to the whole mystery.
-The renovations had unearthed a mysterious Crypt beneath the new houseâs location.
+He did, however, reveal a telling detail that could be the key to the whole mystery.
+The renovations had unearthed a mysterious Crypt beneath the new house’s location.

 The Crypt

-During the restoration of the house at its new location, the crew had to dig up the houseâs foundation to seat the upper stories in their new home.
-In their excavation they unearthed an ancient crypt, below the level of the basement foundations, it most likely dated from a pre-colonial period.
-To some consulted this indicated that it was of Native American origin, the walls of the crypt were built with rough lime and crushed oyster shells.
+During the restoration of the house at its new location, the crew had to dig up the house’s foundation to seat the upper stories in their new home.
+In their excavation, they unearthed an ancient crypt below the level of the basement foundations, which most likely dates from a pre-colonial period.
+To some consulted, this indicated that it was of Native American origin; the walls of the crypt were built with rough lime and crushed oyster shells.

 Williams was notified of their findings but was apparently not at the property at the time.
-Itâs not clear what happened to the crypt, there was no mention of moving it, or reinternment, in accounts from the Williams period.
-After its discovery, it seems the crypt was simply buried underneath the house.
+It’s not clear what happened to the crypt; there was no mention of moving it, or reinternment, in accounts from the Williams period.
+After its discovery, it seems the crypt was buried underneath the house.

 Jim Williams, Resident